kjpye/maps/Sources.md

    * Click on "Spatial Data".
 (If that option is not available, then the data is not available yet.)
    * Find the relevant product (usually the first).
    * Click on "Download dataset".
-   * Select the data format ias "Shapefile" and change "As stored" to "WGS84 Geographic 2D".
+   * Select the data format as "Shapefile" and change "As stored" to "WGS84 Geographic 2D".
    * Enter your email address
    * Accept the terms and conditions (after reading them); and
    * Click "Request download".
    * Close the pop-up window.

 After some time you will get an email with a link to the data, which you can download and unzip.

 You will need to repeat the whole exercise for each dataset you want.

 ### South Australia ###
 Get South Australian topographic data by
    * Going to https://data.sa.gov.au
-   * On the left hand menu, select "Department of Planning, Transport and Infrastructure" and "zip (shp)
+   * On the left hand menu, select "Department of Planning, Transport and Infrastructure" and "zip (shp)"
    * Click on the desired dataset.
    * Click on the "Explore" button next to the shp version, and select "Go to resource".